newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 ```
 **Note: Not all window functions require a column as an argument, for example, RANK().**

-## Window Functions That Don't Require Ordering (Except for Running Aggregates)
+#### Window Functions That Don't Require Ordering (Except for Running Aggregates)
 All aggregate functions require an argument column that has the appropriate data type.
-For example, SUM(), AVG() etc. must have numeric column as its argument.
+For example, SUM(), AVG() etc. must have a numeric column as its argument.

 - SUM(column) OVER(ORDER BY sort_exp)-- Returns running total.
 - AVG(column) OVER(ORDER BY sort_exp)-- Returns running average.